“Bad mood rings Saturn.

 “Gotcha.
 So what do I owe for this one…”

 “Zip, local call.
 Let’s just keep it that way, all right?
 And don’t go forgettin’ about check-out time…”

 This phone action slapped me like subzero Skin Bracer, cheek to cheek, so I let out for the latrine, Dopp kit in hand.
 A glum, graggy hallway greeted me, strewn with soda cans, potato chip bags, vending machine sandwich wrappers and the odd contraband Bud can and Gallo jug.
 Steam billowed out the rightside lavatory doorway, carpet runners leading up to it squished under my Vibram soles.

 “In or out?
 Just close the doors, will ya?”

 “Got it,” I smiled sheepishly, pulling the swivel doors behind me as I edged into the hazy washroom.
-They converged on my hesitant fingers like cleaver blades, forcing me fully into an ablutive clot unlike anything I’d seen since boot camp.
-Only this john was way beyond fresh and wide-eyed, with all the Army spit, but none of the polish.
+They converged on my hesitant fingers like cleaver blades, forcing me fully into an ablutive clot unlike anything I’d seen since army boot camp.
 Nevertheless, I about faced toward the nearest washbowl.